With more foot traffic in downtown, more money is expended, which in turn is reinvested into the area to create a destination.

 Burch is also one of the few merchants to own its own parking lot.
-When the Love Lock Wall was installed across the street on her property, Burch granted permission for the city to construct the tourist attraction and rejuvenate the lot itself.
+The city rehabilitated the retaining wall and installed the Love Lock Wall across the street from the business.
+The city constructed a tourist attraction and rejuvenated the lot itself.

 “It helped beautify our parking lot, and in turn, it brings even more people to town and brings them right to our parking lot, and they will hopefully walk over to our business,” Burch explained.

 As Burch reflected on her silver anniversary, she noted some things have not changed such as the chicken apricot salad, almond bacon cheddar spread, chocolate bourbon pecan pie and buttermilk pie as they’ve been listed on the menu since day one.

 She did note, the Ellis County Courthouse is no longer the only attraction in downtown, but as well as the variety of retail and restaurants.

 “They say that we are a destination, but it took years to become that destination,” Burch emphasized.